-Are you still worried that your emails might go to spam?
-If you follow all of the above tips, and you are still having a problem with emails getting sent to spam, here are some spam checkers that you can use to test your emails for issues.
+Still worried that your emails might go to spam?
+If you follow all of the above tips, and you’re still having a problem with your emails getting sent to spam, here are some spam checkers that you can use to test your emails for issues.

-Litmus is a suite of email optimization tools which includes a spam checker.
+Litmus is a suite of email optimization tools that includes a spam checker.
 Here’s how it helps you keep emails going to spam:

-- Checks your reputation by looking at your IP addresses and any domain names used in your email, and checking them against known blacklists.
-(If any of them could affect your delivery, you’ll get a notification.)
+- Checks your reputation by looking at your IP addresses and any domain names used in your email and checking them against known blacklists

-- Verifies that your email authentication, such as DKIM, DomainKeys, SenderID, and Sender Policy Framework, is set up properly.
+- Verifies that your email authentication, such as DKIM, DomainKeys, SenderID, and Sender Policy Framework, is set up correctly

-- Gives you a spam score, which advice on why you got that score and how to improve it.
+- Gives you a spam score, which advises you on why you got that score and how to improve it

-IsNotSpam.com is a free spam checker that you can try if you don’t have the budget for Litmus or EmailReach.
+IsNotSpam is a free spam checker that you can try if you don’t have the budget for Litmus.

 You’ll have to check each mail manually, and it doesn’t have a comprehensive testing capability.
 Still, it will check your Sender Policy Framework, SenderID, and DKIM to make sure they’re set up properly, and it will do a SpamAssassin check to score your email content.

 We hope that this guide helped you answer 2 key questions: